Cops: Man dumping ‘grandma’s valuables’ into Lake Superior was disposing of dismembered body - News Break

 “APS detectives began a comprehensive investigation into his disappearance as soon as we could,” Terch wrote in an email.
 “Our detectives determined that Mr. Balsimo was the victim of homicidal violence, while securing evidence that identified the people responsible for his death.”

-A criminal complaint in the case alleges that Balsimo was shot to death before his body was cut up.
+A criminal complaint obtained by the Star Tribune and the Duluth News Tribune alleges that Balsimo was shot to death before his body was cut up.

 No one had been charged with killing Balsimo as of Thursday.
 The man Balsimo was last seen with, according to his family, was arrested on unrelated charges June 24 in Douglas County, Wisconsin.